 Vitamin E oil is also beneficial because it helps to repair and build tissue due to its antioxidant properties.
-My vitamin E oil came straight from a few capsules that I punctured and squeezed out.
-I added a few drops of rosemary, tea tree, and lavender oils, which are all great for hair health because it stimulates hair growth.
+My vitamin E oil came straight from a few capsules that I punctured and squeezed.
+I added a few drops of rosemary, tea tree, and lavender oils, which are all great for hair health because they can stimulate hair growth.
 Hair gel that makes your hair healthier?
 Yes, please!
-And finally, because I prefer a softer scent, I added a few extra drops of my favorite smelling oil, Jasmine.
-But you can add drops of your favorite scented oil if you care to.
+And finally, because I prefer a softer scent, I added a few extra drops of my favorite-smelling oil, jasmine.
+You can add drops of any scented oil you care to.

 Why is this DIY gel better than all others?

-Here are my personal thoughts on hair gels in general compared to this particular gel:
+Here are my thoughts on hair gels in general compared to this particular gel:

 Watch my step-by-step tutorial here:

 If you haven’t tried making your own hair gel before and are curious, definitely give this one a try.
 I feel confident that you’re going to like it.
 Have you ever tried a DIY flaxseed gel before?
 If so, what was your experience like?
-Let us know if you included any oils!
+Share in the comments section below, and let us know if you included any oils!